run-ai/docs/docs/developer/inference/submit-via-yaml.md

-# Submit an inference Job using YAML
+# Submit an inference Workload using YAML

-##  Submit Inference Jobs Allocating Full GPUs
+##  Submit Inference Workloads Allocating Full GPUs

-* `<JOB-NAME>`.
-The name of the Job.
+* `<WORKLOAD-NAME>`.
+The name of the Workload.
 * `<IMAGE-NAME>`.
 The name of the docker image to use.
 Example: `gcr.io/run-ai-demo/quickstart`
-* `<USER-NAME>` The name of the user submitting the Job.
+* `<USER-NAME>` The name of the user submitting the Workload.
 The name is used for display purposes only when Run:AI is installed in an [unauthenticated mode](../../Administrator/Cluster-Setup/researcher-authentication.md).
 * ``<REQUESTED-GPUs>``.
-An integer number of GPUs you request to be allocated for the Job.
+An integer number of GPUs you request to be allocated for the Workload.
 Examples: 1, 2

 Copy the following into a file while substituting the parameters: